Rolbista/CV/cv.md

 - Terraform

 ### 2018 - 2019:  **_Kainos_** - Imports system for UK government to replace EU software:
 Built, helped design and develop microservice based application and deploy pipelines.
-Delivery integrations with other suppliers, research and spikes to propose new services and tools.
-Working as part of a scrum team and supporting developers in DevOps matters.
+Delivered integrations with other suppliers, research and spikes to propose new services and tools.
+Worked as part of a scrum team and supported developers in DevOps matters.
 Stack used:
 - Azure (App Service, AKS, ACR)
 - Terraform